spiral/docs/stempler/advanced.md

 Another example is related to the ability to assemble complex UI interfaces using custom DSL.

 ### Base Layout
-To demonstrate complex UI assembly we are going to create interface with the ability to easily push CSS, JS resources and define context using multiple tabs instead of single content block.
+To demonstrate complex UI assembly, we are going to create an interface with the ability to push CSS, JS resources easily, and define context using multiple tabs instead of a single content block.
 Create `app/views/tabs/layout.dark.php`:

 ```html
 <!DOCTYPE html>